-The world is full of wonders and each community in different countries has its own way of doing things.
-Some of the weirdest foods around the world include eating foods like rotten cheese, raw horse meat, tuna eyeballs, maggot cheese, and raw guinea pigs.
+The world is full of wonders, and each community around the world has its way of doing things.
+The world’s weirdest foods include rotten cheese, raw horse meat, jellied moose nose, tuna eyeballs, maggot cheese, fried tarantulas, and guinea pigs.
 But when it comes to strange foods, America knows how to bring them.

-From pizza with Provel cheese to chipped beef on toast, there’s something for everyone in America (or no one, as the case may be).
-If you’re looking for a truly unique and stomach-turning dining experience, you need to look no further than our great nation.
+From pizza with Provel cheese to deep-fried cactus, there are all kinds of food in America.
+For a genuinely unique and stomach-turning dining experience, look no further than our great nation.

 - Weirdest & Strange Foods in America to Try